 |BTech Veterinary Technology – for a career as a veterinary technologist||Two years on block study||Universities of Technology||National Diploma in Veterinary Technology or an equivalent qualification|

 - state veterinary services

 - laboratory animal science

 Take a look at www.saaha.co.za, website of the South African Animal Health Association (SAAHA).
 See also the “Professions” option at www.savc.org.za (South African Veterinary Council).
-Find other animal health bodies in the “Animal health” chapter.
+Find other animal health bodies on the “Animal health” page.

 |Certificate: Poultry Meat Examination – for a career as a Poultry Meat Examiner||Co-operative training / in-service training / 30 days with minimum 15 000 slaughtered chickens||Universities of Technology||Minimum Grade 10 with at least one of these subjects: Mathematics, Biology, Science or Agricultural Science.
 Experience will be considered if you do not comply with these requirements.|